a-leks-icon/AIRAL/README.md

 ## Scripts

-The scripts are divided into **four** different subdirectories.
+The scripts are divided into **four** subdirectories.
 Most of them manipulate language datasets from the DoReCo corpus published in the [DoReCo database](https://doreco.huma-num.fr/).
 The manipulated data consists of **.eaf**-files used in [ELAN](https://archive.mpi.nl/tla/elan).
 The scripts utilize the **[Corflow](https://github.com/DoReCo/corflow)** tool/python library (more information on that down below).
 The four subdirectories are:

 1. **doreco_lang_scripts**: Scripts written to manipulate and clean the data of *specific* languages from the DoReCo corpus.
 Some examples:
     - collect and resolve **misalignments** between segments (units) from multiple, different tiers